 Vision / Mission

-The Jungle River Cruise is run by Kalimantan Tour Destinations a foreign owned company set up by two women pioneering the introduction of ecotourism into a part of Central Kalimantan that to date has virtually no tourism.
+WOW Borneo’s Orangutan and Dayak Village River Cruises are run by Kalimantan Tour Destinations, a foreign owned company set up by two women pioneering the introduction of tourism into a part of Central Kalimantan that to date has had virtually none.

-Inspired by the untapped potential of Central Kalimantan’s mighty rivers, Gaye Thavisin and Lorna Dowson-Collins converted a traditional Kalimantan barge into a comfortable cruise boat with five double cabins, an inside sitting area and a upper viewing deck, bringing the first jungle cruises to the area.
+Inspired by the untapped potential of Central Kalimantan’s mighty rivers, Gaye Thavisin and Lorna Dowson-Collins converted traditional Kalimantan barges into comfortable cruise boats, bringing the first river cruises to the area.

 Originally Lorna Dowson-Collins worked in Central Kalimantan with a local NGO on a sustainable livelihoods programme.
 The future livelihoods of the local people were under threat as logging left the land devastated with poor soils and no forest to fend from.